Pull Request Process

 Can I speed up the review process?

-No. Review periods are fixed by tier to ensure adequate scrutiny.
+No. Effective review periods are fixed by layer + tier rules to ensure adequate scrutiny.
 However, you can:

 What if I disagree with the tier classification?